fgeiss/udacity_drlnp_project_navigation/Report.md

 ![](distribution_random_agent.png)

 ## Learning Algorithm
 We utilized an agent with a fully connected neural network with two hidden layers of size 128 and 64, respectively.
-Each layer is followed by a relu-function.
+All intermediate layers are followed by a relu-function.
 The full network in detail is vizualized below with the help of the hiddenlayer package:

 ![](neural_network_layout.png)